-How do we know if your agency have created you a winner if you can’t clearly understand your video ROI?
-You’d be surprised….or maybe you wouldn’t, but judging success post-delivery is the single most grey area for our clients.
+How do you know if your agency has created you a winning video if you can’t clearly understand your return on investment (ROI)?
+You’d be surprised (or maybe you wouldn’t), but judging success post-delivery is the biggest grey area for our clients.

 Outlook research, design and deliver the very best video content for measured social campaigns and internal comms.
 Get in touch to see how you can get started.

 It’s not just about recognising the measure of success that stops businesses taking their first step in video marketing.
 See our other blogs COST VS VALUE – BUYING VIDEO FOR THE UNINITIATED and TAKING YOUR FIRST STEPS IN COMMISSIONING VIDEO.